antiwinter/ls100/docs/pg-migration.md

    - Use `VARCHAR(255)` instead of `TEXT` for shorter strings
    - Use `SERIAL` or `BIGSERIAL` for auto-incrementing IDs

+   Note: If existing SQLite IDs are not valid UUIDs, either keep them as `TEXT` during migration or create a mapping process to generate UUIDs and update all foreign keys accordingly.

 2. **Date/Time**:
-   - Change `TEXT` timestamps to `TIMESTAMP WITH TIME ZONE`
+   - Change `TEXT` timestamps to `timestamptz`
-   - Use `DEFAULT CURRENT_TIMESTAMP` instead of application-level timestamps
+   - Use `DEFAULT now()` instead of application-level timestamps

 3. **Boolean Types**:
    - Change `BOOLEAN` storage from INTEGER (0/1) to native BOOLEAN

 4. **JSON Fields**:
    - Use `JSONB` type for better performance on `metadata`, `words`, `bookmarks`
+   - Convert stringified JSON to real JSONB during data migration (e.g., `UPDATE ...
+SET col = col::jsonb` when safe)

+5. **Foreign key actions**:
+   - Specify explicit `ON DELETE` and `ON UPDATE` actions to match current behavior (restrict/cascade/set null)

 ### Phase 4: Data Access Layer Updates